 CGGS Announces Partnership with ALCON

 The Chandler Grant Glaucoma Society (CGGS) is pleased to announce Alcon will continue the commitment to an exclusive five-year partnership to fund the distinguished David L. Epstein Clinician-Scientist Research Award.
-In June 2021, Aerie Pharmaceuticals, Inc established the partnership.
+In June 2021, Aerie Pharmaceuticals, Inc, established the partnership.
+Alcon continued funding the event when they acquired Aerie Pharmaceuticals in 2023.

 The CGGS created this award to honor Dr. Epstein, who is widely considered to be one of the most influential leaders in the world of glaucoma and glaucoma research over the past 40 years.
 The award is a small way to honor his commitment to the scientific understanding and cure of glaucoma through the support of promising clinician-scientists in research environments.
 As Joel Schuman, MD, past-president, CGGS, once wrote in a tribute to Dr. Epstein, his “greatest legacy is the army of clinician-scientists whom he inspired throughout his years.”